-It’s important for every leader to mould themselves into the example that they quote to their team.
-And as rightly said by Albert Schweitzer, “The three most important ways to lead people are:….by example….by example….by example”.
+It’s important for every leader to mold themselves into an example of what they expect to see from their team.
+And, as rightly said by Albert Schweitzer, “The three most important ways to lead people are… by example… by example… by example”.
 Behind every successful team is an inspiring and motivational sales manager.

-You are where you are because of what you did.
-You are a sales manager because of your great background in sales.
-You can align your learning and transfer that to your team, it works like a motivational capsule that builds instant energy for your team to chase numbers.
-They will be filled with enthusiasm when they are acknowledged for their challenges and what you did to overcome them.
-This gives them relief that they too can.
+You are where you are because of what you have accomplished professionally.
+You are a sales manager because of your successful background in sales.
+You can align your learning and transfer that to your team.
+They will be filled with enthusiasm when learn about a past challenge you faced that was similar to one they are currently struggling with, and what you did to overcome it.
+This gives them the relief of believing that they too can overcome it.

-If you do what you expect from your team – come every day on time, attend meetings without a miss, participate in the conversations, meet your targets, your team will respect your work ethic and will be encouraged to match your expectations.
+If you do what you expect from your team – come every day on time, never miss meetings, participate in open conversations, meet your targets, etc. your team will respect your work ethic and will be encouraged to meet your expectations.

 Empower your sales team

-Apart from learning, there are many ways to empower your team.
-You give them the right set of tools and allow them to invest their time in more productive tasks.
+Arm them the right set of tools to enable them to focus less on routine administration, and more on higher valued tasks.
 Software tools like customer relationship management (CRM) is imperative to any sales process.
-And it’s bewildering that 22% of salespeople still don’t know what a CRM is, and 40% still use informal methods like spreadsheets and email programs to store customer data.
-CRM softwares, like Agile CRM, help not just your team in doing their everyday tasks but also helps them to collaborate with marketing and customer support and improve communication.
+It’s bewildering that 22% of salespeople still don’t know what a CRM is, while 40% still use informal methods like spreadsheets and email systems to store customer data.
+CRM solutions not only streamline your team’s routine, daily tasks, but also better aligns them with marketing and customer support for improved communication and collaboration.